-St. Paul’s Foundation is currently seeking a Manager, Major Gifts, Heart & Lung to join its Development Team.
-Reporting to the Director of Major Gifts, the successful candidate will be a high achiever with the ability to successfully navigate a complex organization in a solutions-focused manner.
+St. Paul’s Foundation is seeking a Manager, Asian Program to join its Development Team and augment its Asian Philanthropy Program.
+The successful candidate will be a high achiever with the ability to successfully navigate a complex organization in a solution-focused manner.

-As a newly created position, the preferred candidate will have demonstrated success in major gift fundraising and personal solicitations, ideally achieved in a complex Hospital setting.
+The preferred candidate will have demonstrated success in major gift fundraising and personal solicitations, ideally within the Chinese community.

-Accountability: The Manager of Major Gifts, Heart & Lung is responsible for raising funds in support of St. Paul’s Hospital Heart & Lung clinical programs and research.
-The role is to cultivate, solicit and oversee stewardship of donors with capacity to make a minimum $25K annual donation.
-The incumbent is accountable for the effective development, implementation and execution of strategic Major Gift fundraising plans within an assigned medical portfolio as well as the management of an active fundraising portfolio consisting of 75 to 150 accounts.
+Reporting to the Director, Seniors and Residential Care, you will cultivate, solicit and oversee the stewardship of donors with a capacity to make a minimum $10K annual donation as they pertain to the Asian philanthropic community.
+As the Manager, Asian Program, you will be responsible for the effective development, implementation and execution of strategic major gift fundraising plans within this unique and diverse ethnic community as well as the management of an active fundraising portfolio consisting of 75 to 150 accounts.

 Duties and Responsibilities: